karan-kumawat17/Intro-To-AI/README.md

 # Intro-To-AI

-## Pre-requisite : numpy and matplotlib libraries
+## Pre-requisite : numpy and matplotlib and pygame libraries

 ### Note : It will ask user for input but I have taken care of that by explaining in the terminal of writing format
 #### For e.g. :